Liqwid-Labs/agora/docs/tech-design/staking-pool.md

 Whilst the ability to track stakes is a useful one, it is a complicated concept to implement on Cardano.
 A particular issue is _throughput and contention_: any purely on-chain solution is unlikely to be able to process data rapidly enough that the process of users creating stakes _and_ updating the staking pool is as seamless as desired.

 One potential solution for this is an _escrow_ system, which implements a queueing solution by which users issue their stake and the system takes responsibility for updating the staking pool accordingly, with no further action required from the staker.
+This is a feature that is being considered for Agora v2.

 Another implementation takes the burden of calculating the global state of user stakes _off-chain_.
 This allows the developers much more freedom in how they approach the solution, as they are no longer restricted by the complications of programming on a blockchain.
 What issue this solution _does_ have is one of **trust**.
 Any off-chain solution utilised by the protocol developers must demonstrate its fairness and accuracy to its users.